 The high knees exercise strengthens your heart and lungs, elevating your heart rate in a matter of seconds.

-You’ll torch a lot of calories quickly with high knees.
+You’ll burn calories quickly with high knees.
 This vigorous calisthenic exercise can burn about seven calories a minute, depending on your body weight and intensity.

 #3: High Knees Strengthens Your Muscles

-High knees is a total-body exercise that strengthens the glutes, quads, hamstrings, calves, hip flexors, core, arms, back, and shoulders.
+High knees is a total-body exercise that strengthens almost all of your muscle groups, including the glutes, quads, hamstrings, calves, hip flexors, core, arms, back, and shoulders.

 #4: High Knees Improves Running Form